Karaikkal Ammaiyar (1943 film)

 Karaikkal Ammaiyar is a 1943 Indian Tamil language film based on the life of a Hindu woman saint of the same name, who lived around the 6th century C.E.
 The film was produced and directed by C. V. Raman.
 The film stars V. A. Chellappa, B. Saraswathi, K. Sarangapani, K. R. Chellam, Kali N. Rathnam and T. S. Jaya.

 Plot

-Karaikkal Ammaiyar was a real person who born and lived in Karaikkal during the Chola period.
+Karaikkal Ammaiyar was a real person who was born and lived in Karaikkal during the Chola period.
 Her birth name was Punithavathi.
 She was a devotee of Lord Shiva from her childhood and was always chanting "NamasShivaya, mantra of Shiva.
 She was married to a wealthy merchant.
 An incident in the family makes the husband to realise that his wife is a divinely person and calls her "Ammaiyar that means mother.
 He left her and married another woman.
 Punithavathi begged Lord Shiva to give her a different form so that no man will seek her with passion.
 He grants her wish and she became a form of fiery Kali.
 Lord Shiva asks her to come to his abode, Mt.
 Kailash.
 She goes there walking all the way with her hands.